1) Kevin Willis

 18) Kareem Abdul-Jabbar

-It’s one thing to stay active in the NBA into your 40s, but it’s another to actually still succeeed.
-Much has been made about Abdul-Jabbar’s “retirement tour” distracting the Lakers and possibly preventing a three-peat for the team in ’88-’89, but the fact remains that at age 41 he was still starting at center and averaging double-digit points.
-Abdul-Jabbar has claimed he refined his signature sky-hook in fifth grade, and 30 years later it was still unstoppable at the highest levels of the sport.
-He was also certainly not hanging around just for statistical accolades, as he had already eclipsed the all-time scoring mark in 1984.
-And though he wasn’t the same player anymore, the Lakers were still going to their man in the middle in clutch playoff situations, including the 1988 Finals where he hit the series-clinching free throws against the Pistons.
+It’s one thing to stay active in the NBA into your 40s, but it’s another to actually still succeed.
+Much has been made about Abdul-Jabbar’s “retirement tour” distracting the Lakers and possibly preventing a three-peat for the team in ’88-’89.
+But the fact remains that into his 40s, he was still starting at center and averaging double-digit points.
+Abdul-Jabbar has claimed he refined his signature sky-hook in fifth grade, and 30 years later it was still unstoppable.
+He was also certainly not hanging around just for statistical accolades, having already eclipsed the all-time scoring mark in 1984.
+Abdul-Jabbar was still considered an option in the clutch too, notably hitting the NBA Finals clinching free throws in 1988 at age 41.
 The most astonishing part of Kareem’s late-career success is the amount of pure mileage he had already put on his body.
-Not only did he play 1,560 regular season games in 20 seasons, he also played in the postseason 18 times, with his teams reaching at least the Conference Finals round 14 times, and the NBA Finals 10 times.
+Not only did he play 1,560 regular season games in 20 seasons, he also played in the postseason 18 times and the NBA Finals 10 times.

 19) Grant Hill